github-manoj-github/LIBS-Peak-Find-GUI/README.md

 6.Soil

 ## Results data
-The output files are stored _.xlsx_ formats with the following filenames
+The output files are stored _.xls_ formats with the following filenames

 1.Plastics_peaks